Rand328/api/README.md

 ## Node js express

-dynamic API
+Dynamic API

 ## Middleware
-used Insomnia as middleware between code and database
+Used Insomnia as middleware between code and database

 ## DataBase
 Used MongoDB as database